 Alex is canonically a trans man, but figures this out chaotically, in reverse.
 Vox is agender-coded.
 Maya is nonbinary-coded.
 The coding is a nod to 90s media and functions thematically as the cast rediscovers who they used to be over the course of 3 books.

-For neurodivergency: Alex authentically portrays autistic trauma, Maya embodies autistic joy and Henry does the same, with shutdowns when overwhelmed.
+For neurodivergency: Alex authentically portrays autistic trauma, as well as PTSD and bipolar, Maya embodies autistic joy and Henry does the same, with shutdowns when overwhelmed.
 Diana has ADHD.
 For neuroatypicality, Polly has anxiety and depression.